NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 }
 ```

-If we need to achieve strong correctness, we should generate code like below:
+If we do need to achieve strong correctness, then we should generate code like below:

 ```C++
 if (i5 >= 0 && i5 < 2) {